ayesha-ghani098/MICROSERVICES-ARTICLE/README.md

 # Microservices-Assignment
 # Article

+What was the approach before Microservices?
+What is Monolithic Approach?
+What are merits and demerits of monolith approach?
+What is microservices?
-what was the approach before Microservices? what is Monolithic Approach? what are merits and demerits of monolith approach? what is microservices? what are merits and demerits of microservices approach? conclusion
+What are merits and demerits of microservices approach?
+Conclusion